Last updated on January 6, 2023

 Duel Commander Communities

-The Duel Commander format has quickly gathered a pretty significant following, and it’s pretty easy to find tournaments all over.
+The Duel Commander format continues to gather a pretty significant following, and it’s pretty easy to find tournaments all over.
 This seems to hold especially true in Europe.
-Going to your local LGS or looking out for events and tournaments around you is almost guaranteed to give some results.
+Go to your local LGS or look out for events and tournaments around you and you're almost guaranteed to get some results.

-For online I’d absolutely recommend the official Duel Commander Discord.
-They’re always open to new members who want to get in on the format.
+For online, I absolutely recommend the official Duel Commander Discord.
+They're always open to new members who want to get in on the format.

 Another great recommendation for French speakers is the Magic Biquette Discord.
 It was actually founded by Adrien “Oni” Demoget, and Jules “Askeladden” Lestienne is also a mod there.
 It’s a trove of resources and info on the format and the largest server dedicated to Duel Commander.